 The first consultation lasts up to an hour.
 Anthropometrics will be measured, medical history, diet and lifestyle will be assessed and a personalised nutrition plan will be devised with written information to take away.
 Rebecca will assess whether further tests are required, look for potential nutritional deficiencies and how to correct them and advise on appropriate supplementation if required.

 What happens in your follow up appointments ?

 Follow up appointments last up to 30 minutes and enable Rebecca to monitor individuals and evaluate how they are getting on.
 It also provides an opportunity to set new goals or build upon the existing plan to help individuals achieve their aims.

-To book an appointment contact The Natural Fertility Clinic.
+To book a Fertility Nutrition appointment please contact The Natural Fertility Clinic.